 - Excellent pastoral and academic support

 - Taught in Liverpool, one of the leading arts and cultural centres outside of London (European Capital of Culture in 2008, UNESCO World Heritage Site)

-You will examine a range of local and global case studies, considering the importance of communities to the cultural and creative development of the urban environment.
+Through the course of your studies you will consider the importance of creative communities and leadership to the cultural and creative development of the urban environment.

 Information for international students

 International applicants are required to demonstrate equivalent qualifications to the standard requirements for entry when applying for courses at LJMU.

 Students must also demonstrate a proficiency in communicating through English, for example via an IELTS tests or equivalent.

 Please note: UK visa restrictions mean that international students are only permitted to study on a full-time basis.